What Does an LPN Do?

 1. Earn a Certification From an Accredited LPN Program

-Enroll and complete an LPN program.
-You’ll need a high school diploma or GED to be eligible, as it’s typically the minimum educational requirement for admission to LPN programs.
+LPN education requirements begin with enrolling and completing an accredited LPN program.
+You’ll need a high school diploma or GED to be eligible, as it’s typically the minimum for admission to LPN programs.
 These programs usually take one year to complete.

 2. Obtain Licensure

-To become an LPN, you need to pass the NCLEX-PN (National Council Licensure Examination for Practical Nurses) and submit all required documentation to your state’s board of nursing.
+To become an LPN, you need to pass the NCLEX-PN (National Council Licensure Examination for Practical Nurses) and submit all required documentation to your state board of nursing.

 3. Gain Experience